Gender Identity Dysmorphia

 Counselling: Talking about your feelings and emotions can seem really daunting, especially if its with members of family, partners or friends.
 We can help provide support to help empower you in addition to signposting you to qualified counsellors specialising in the field.

 Hormones: Available in both oestrogen and testosterone, these can help to Suppress menstruation, deepen voices and encourage facial hair in females transitioning into male gender (FTM).

 Encouraging breast tissue and softer skin, these can be useful for Men transitioning into women (MTF).

 Surgery: Can be used to remove or increase breast tissue in addition to reconfiguring sex organs.
 The permanent nature of surgical interventions requires individuals seeking gender reassignment to attend several counselling sessions to support them in their decision making processes.

 Other interventions: Such as electrolysis can help to remove unwanted body hair as well as speech therapy to assist with gender transition.
 Of course, not everybody wants or needs surgery and can live happily without it.

 To access the service contact us:

-Staff at over the Over the Rainbow can provide information, support and advice to those affected by issues around gender identity.
+Staff at Over the Rainbow can provide information, support and advice to those affected by issues around gender identity.